Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - something needs softness

-And when couples rebuild safety, they usually don’t just “go back to normal.”
+And when couples rebuild safety, they often do not just go back to normal.

-They build something better: a relationship where love isn’t only present — it’s livable again.
+They build something better: a relationship where love is not only present — it feels livable again.

 Private, appointment-only